 • Tire age and uneven wear

 Many California cars look great on the surface.
-An inspection confirms whether the vehicle is truly clean or just cosmetically detailed.
+An inspection confirms whether the vehicle is truly clean or whether there are hidden concerns.

 Shipping a Car from California: What to Expect